Molecular diagnostics for species identification and evolutionary analysis

 Designed for taxonomists and ecologists at faculty, post-doc and post-graduate level, the course is taught by Museum scientists.

 Taught by Museum scientists, the course will benefit taxonomists and ecologists wishing to gain expertise in molecular diagnostics and phylogenetic analysis for systematic, taxonomic and ecological studies.
-Please note that this course assumes no prior experience with DNA sequence analyses.
+Please note that this course assumes no prior experience with DNA sequence analyses, as such it is not suitable for more advanced students.
+A general understanding of molecular and phylogenetic terminology is assumed.

 Each step, involving specific software, will be demonstrated and practiced in hands-on computer lab sessions.
 During computer lab sessions, we aim to have three tutors present to ensure a high level of assistance for the 12 participants.